 Section 37 of the Mental Health Act - Hospital orders

 If you are convicted of a crime, the courts can send you to hospital instead of prison.
-They can do this if you have a mental disorder and need hospital treatment, under Section 37 of the Mental Health Act 1983.
-This section looks at when and how the courts use Section 37 of the Mental Health Act 1983.
-It explains what your rights are if you are in hospital and what could happen afterwards.
+Under Section 37 of the Mental Health Act 1983 the courts can do this if you have a mental disorder and need hospital treatment.
+This page looks at when and how the courts use this section.
+It explains what your rights are and what could happen after hospital.
+This page is for anyone affected by, or interested in, section 37 of the Mental Health Act.

 - The criminal courts can use section 37 of The Mental Health Act if they think you should be in hospital instead of prison.
 This is also called a ‘hospital order’.